s19835/s19835/README.md

 **`Enthusiastic Coder with a Passion for Problem-Solving`**

-Enthusiastic student coder passionate about problem-solving and innovation in JavaScript and web development.
-Dedicated to creating seamless applications, while learning programming languages.
-Continuously pushing boundaries to craft elegant software solutions.
+I am a student passionate about backend engineering with a keen interest in integrating AI development into scalable systems.
+My technical toolkit includes Golang, JavaScript, Python, and associated frameworks and libraries, which I use to build efficient, robust applications.

 ### Languages and Tools
  <img align='left' alt='Java Script' width="30px" style="pading-right:10px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/javascript/javascript-original.svg"/>